-NEW DEFINITION/FURTHER INFORMATION - So called 'Honour based' abuse (HBA) encompasses crimes which have been committed to protect or defend the honour of the family and/or community, including Female Genital Mutilation (FGM), forced marriage, and practises such as breast ironing.
-All forms of so called HBA are abusive regardless of the motivation and should be referred to the DSL or DAS/Police if staff fear a child is in imminent danger.

-22.5 In such cases, disclosures and concerns relating to Forced Marriage/Honour Based Abuse will be reported directly to the DSL and the Police due to the impact it could have on the child/student in the wider community.
+- 21.3 The staff in our school, through induction and whole school training are aware of the importance and impact on a child/student who is involved in such situations. - 21.4 So called 'Honour based' abuse (HBA) encompasses crimes which have been committed to protect or defend the honour of the family and/or community, including Female Genital Mutilation (FGM), forced marriage, and practises such as breast ironing.
+All forms of so called HBA are abusive, including assault, imprisonment and even murder, regardless of the motivation and should be referred to the DSL or DAS/Police if staff fear a child is in imminent danger. - 21.5 In such cases, disclosures and concerns relating to Forced Marriage/Honour Based Abuse will be reported directly to the DSL and the Police due to the impact it could have on the child/student in the wider community.
 Information will be sought from Duty and Advice where appropriate.